pieroproietti/penguins-eggs/README.md

 > This command will check for updates for all installed packages, including Eggs, and upgrade them to their latest versions if available.

 > [!NOTE]
-> On the other hand, if you have not added the penguins-eggs-ppa repository, you can manually upgrade Eggs by downloading the new version from the SourceForge page [here](https://sourceforge.net/projects/penguins-eggs/files/DEBS/).
+> On the other hand, if you have not added the `penguins-eggs-ppa` repository, you can manually upgrade Eggs by downloading the new version from the SourceForge page [here](https://sourceforge.net/projects/penguins-eggs/files/DEBS/).
 Once you have downloaded the appropriate package for your system architecture, follow these steps:

 1. Install the package using the `gdebi` command (assuming you have `gdebi` installed):
 ```
-sudo gdebi penguins_eggs_10.0.0-1_amd64.deb
+sudo gdebi penguins_eggs_10.0.x-1_amd64.deb
 ```
 or for i386 systems:
 ```
-sudo dpkg -i penguins_eggs_10.0.0-1_i386.deb
+sudo dpkg -i penguins_eggs_10.0.x-1_i386.deb
 ```

 2. In case of any missing dependencies, you can resolve them by running the following command: